 (b) an acquisition of securities of the head entity by a holder of securities of the affected entity.

-(3) An acquisition is not a “relevant consolidation transaction” if, immediately before the acquisition, the head entity held dutiable property or a vehicle or an interest in an entity.
+(3) An acquisition is not a relevant consolidation transaction if, immediately before the acquisition, the head entity held dutiable property or a vehicle or an interest in an entity.

-(4) An acquisition is not a “relevant consolidation transaction” unless, immediately after the issue or transfer of the head entity’s securities —
+(4) An acquisition is not a relevant consolidation transaction unless, immediately after the issue or transfer of the head entity’s securities —

-(a) each person that holds those securities (a “security holder”) is a person that held securities of the affected entity immediately before the securities of the affected entity were acquired by the head entity; and
+(a) each person that holds those securities (a security holder) is a person that held securities of the affected entity immediately before the securities of the affected entity were acquired by the head entity; and

 (b) the proportion of those securities that each security holder holds is the same proportion as that security holder held of the securities of the affected entity.